Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-McCoy Reynolds 28k McCoy Reynolds was born 23 September 1916 in Pippapasses, Ky., the 6th child and 4th son of Jonas Tilden Reynolds and Rosabelle Short.
+28k McCoy Reynolds was born 23 September 1916 in Pippapasses, Ky., the 6th child and 4th son of Jonas Tilden Reynolds and Rosabelle Short.
 He enlisted in the U.S. Marine Corps Reserve at Louisville, Ky., 23 January 1942.
-He was killed in action on Guadalcanal 25 November 1942 after boldly exposing himself to destroy a Japanese machinegun nest in fighting to defend Henderson Field.
-Private Reynolds was posthumously awarded the Silver Star for the conspicuous gallantry and intrepidity without regard for his personal safety.
-His other awards included the Purple Heart, the Presidential Unit Citation, and the Asiatic-Pacific Campaign Medal.
+He was killed in action on Guadalcanal 25 November 1942 after boldly exposing himself to destroy a Japanese machinegun nest in the fighting to defend Henderson Field.
+Private Reynolds was posthumously awarded the Silver Star for his conspicuous gallantry and intrepidity without regard for his personal safety.
+His other awards include the Purple Heart, the Presidential Unit Citation, and the Asiatic-Pacific Campaign Medal.

 (Photo provided by Phyllis Reynolds Goelz, cousin of McCoy Reynolds)